fieldtrip/website/development/guideline/website.md

 ## Pdf documents

-Pdf documents can be used on the website, but are not managed in github.
+Pdf documents can be used on the FieldTrip website, but are not managed in git on GitHub.
 Since they are binary files and often very large (e.g. slides of presentations), storing them in git would be inefficient.
-Please send pdf file that you want on the website to Robert.
+Please send pdf file that you want on the website to Robert, he will copy it to .

 ## Videos